Implicit Accounts

 Creating an account locally

-For a purpose of this demo, we’ll use the betanet network.
+For the purpose of this demo, we’ll use the betanet network.

 Set betanet network